ctrlShiftBryan/learning-vue/notes.md

   * Templates are optional, you can also write render function with optional JSX support

 * Components

   * A collection of elements that are encapsulated into a group that can be accessed through one single element

+* Props

+  * `props:['text']`

+  * You can think of it a little like the component holds a variable that is waiting to be filled out by whatever the parent sends down to it.